coderaiser/putout/packages/eslint-plugin-putout/lib/add-newline-before-function-call/README.md

 ## Rule Details

-This rule aims to add newline before function call.
+This rule aims to add newline before `function call` and `assignment`.

 Examples of **incorrect** code for this rule: